-2 Dialysis
+- 2 Dialysis

-2.1 Hemodialysis (HD)
+- 2.1 Hemodialysis (HD)

-- 2.1.1 This includes acute and chronic hemodialysis treatment as well as other related treatment modalities, including plasmapheresis, hemoperfusion and hemofiltration etc. The setting should also allow trainees to accumulate experience in the management of patients with acute kidney injury, multi-organ failure, and those who require intensive or high-dependency care. - 2.1.2 Centers with 8 or more active hemodialysis stations may be accredited for a maximum of 6 months in HD training.
-Centers with 4-7 active hemodialysis stations may be accredited for a maximum of 3 months.
+- 2.1.1 This includes acute and chronic hemodialysis treatment as well as other related treatment modalities, including plasmapheresis, hemoperfusion and hemofiltration etc. The setting should also allow trainees to accumulate experience in the management of patients with acute kidney injury, multi-organ failure, and those who require intensive or highdependency care.

+- 2.1.2 Centers with 40 or more active chronic hemodialysis patients may be accredited for a maximum of 6 months in HD training.
+Centers with 20-39 active chronic hemodialysis patients may be accredited for a maximum of 3 months.

-2.2 Peritoneal Dialysis (PD)
+- 2.2 Peritoneal Dialysis (PD)

-- 2.2.1 This includes chronic PD treatment. - 2.2.2 The center must have an active PD training program with a PD population of 100 or more patients.
+- 2.2.1 This includes chronic PD treatment.

+- 2.2.2 The center must have an active PD training program with a PD population of 100 or more patients.

-If renal replacement activities, whether HD or PD or both, in a center are deemed insufficient for the purpose of nephrology training, arrangements must be made for trainees to be seconded to an accredited dialysis unit for at least 3 to 6 months of training as required.
+If kidney replacement activities, whether HD or PD or both, in a center are deemed insufficient for the purpose of nephrology training, arrangements must be made for trainees to be seconded to an accredited dialysis unit for at least 3 to 6 months of training as required.